-With a flying Viking ship pulled by screaming goats, a killer 80s rock soundtrack and Russell Crowe trying to do a Greek accent, the latest instalment of the Marvel cinematic universe, Thor: Love and Thunder, certainly warrants a trip to the cinema to enjoy its epic soundtrack in all its bonkers, guitar-shredding, rainbow-shooting, Dolby Atmos glory.
+With its killer 80s rock soundtrack, a flying Viking ship pulled by screaming goats and Russell Crowe trying to do a Greek accent, the latest instalment of the Marvel cinematic universe, Thor: Love and Thunder, certainly delivers all the audio goods with an epic soundtrack that begs to be experienced its bonkers, guitar-shredding, rainbow-shooting, Dolby Atmos glory.

-But while we eagerly await the arrival of Love and Thunder on 4K Blu-ray to give our What Hi-Fi? listening room a workout, we've been taking a listen through Marvel's extensive catalogue to relive some of our favourite scenes that we think really stand out sonically and are ideal for testing out your Dolby Atmos speaker system at home.
+Love and Thunder has finally arrived on Disney's streaming service as part of the House of Mouse's Disney Plus Day extravaganza.
+While we still have a few more weeks to wait for the 4K Blu-ray to give our What Hi-Fi? listening room a workout, we've been taking a listen through Marvel's extensive catalogue to relive some of our favourite scenes that we think stand out sonically and are ideal for testing out your Dolby Atmos speaker system at home.

 No doubt you already know that Dolby Atmos expands upon a traditional surround set-up by adding channels to bring sound from overhead.
 But Atmos is about more than just shoving some speakers in your ceiling and waiting for Iron Man to swoop in.